paulbradshaw/jsintro/starthere.md

 var storingNumber = DoubleNumber(2);
 ```

-Here the function `doubleNumber` *returns* the result of something being doubled.
+Here the function `DoubleNumber` *returns* the result of something being doubled.
 This is stored in the variable `storingNumber` which called the function.

 ### Named and anonymous functions